ibexa/documentation-developer/docs/api/field_type_reference.md

 ## RichText Field Type

-The RichText Field Type is available via the eZ Platform RichText Field Type Bundle provided by the [ezplatform-richtext](https://github.com/ezsystems/ezplatform-richtext) package.
+The RichText Field Type is available via the RichText Field Type Bundle provided by the [ezplatform-richtext](https://github.com/ezsystems/ezplatform-richtext) package.

 This Field Type validates and stores structured rich text, and exposes it in several formats.